 The Qarmatians based their community in Bahrayn and had a pretty long run there, as I wrote above.
 There are lots of interesting Qarmatian stories we could cover, like the time they sacked Mecca in 930 and stole the Black Stone from the Kaaba, but, like the rise of the Fatimids, that’s also not today’s topic.
 Because the Qarmatians were around for so long, we know that their defeat (SPOILER) in the battle we’re talking about today, the 903 Battle of Hama, a scant four years after their advent, obviously didn’t have any significant impact on their staying power.
 What Hama did do was to lead to the restoration of a fair part of the Abbasid Caliphate back to Abbasid control.
 To understand that dynamic, we need to make one more digression.
 Sorry.

 Now we come back to the Qarmatians, whose first priority seems to have been regaining the foothold in Syria that they lost when the schism left Salamiyah in the hands of the other Ismaʿili branch.
 But getting from Bahrayn into Syria, and then staying there, meant encountering, and therefore defeating, the Tulunids.
 They were successful, establishing a foothold at Palmyra and ultimately forcing Abdullah al-Mahdi Billah to hightail it to North Africa, where, again, he would found his Fatimid Caliphate in 909.
 From Palmyra, the Qarmatians repeatedly raided Tulunid territory–Hama, Homs, and coastal areas in modern-day Lebanon, for example–and the Tulunids seemed completely unable to do anything to stop them.
 It occurred to the new (as of 902) Abbasid Caliph, al-Muktafi (d.
 908) that perhaps this sign of Tulunid weakness offered an opening for the Abbasids to deal a blow not only to the Qarmatians, but also to those damn splitters, the Tulunids.
-In a major break with caliphal tradition, al-Muktafi led his army into the field personally…but only as far as Raqqa, where he turned command over to his top general, Muhammad b.
+In a major break with recent caliphal tradition, al-Muktafi led his army into the field personally…but only as far as Raqqa, where he turned command over to his top general, Muhammad b.
 Sulayman.

 The two armies met a short distance outside of Hama on November 29, and there doesn’t seem to have been a whole lot to the subsequent battle.
-I can’t even give you numbers on the size of the armies, although I think it’s fair to say that the Abbasids had numerical superiority, both because this was a caliphal army facing the forces of a relatively small religious movement and because if the Abbasids had been outnumbered, you can bet the later sources would have made a big deal out of that fact–and, as far as I know, they don’t.
-The Qarmatian flanks attacked the Abbasid flanks and were driven off, leaving the Qarmatian center to be attacked from the front and side, and the Qarmatian forces eventually broke and fled.
+I can’t even give you numbers on the size of the armies.
+I think it’s fair to say that the Abbasids had numerical superiority, both because this was a caliphal army facing the forces of a relatively small religious movement and because if the Abbasids had been outnumbered, you can bet the later sources would have made a big deal out of that fact and, as far as I know, they don’t.
+The Qarmatian flanks attacked the Abbasid flanks and were driven off, leaving the Qarmatian center to be attacked from the front and sides, and the Qarmatian forces eventually broke and fled.
 Many top Qarmatian commanders were killed, and several others were taken prisoner–they were sent to Baghdad and later executed.

 As I noted above, Hama was at best a minor setback for the Qarmatians, whose high times were yet to come, but the Abbasid success here led directly to the collapse of the Tulunids.
 Already so weak that they hadn’t been able to run the Qarmatians off themselves, and then further weakened by that series of Qarmatian raids on their Syrian territory, the Tulunids put up virtually no resistance in 904, when Muhammad b.
 Sulayman once again led a caliphal army into Syria.
 The Tulunid ruler, Khumarawayh’s son Harun, was promptly assassinated by a group of his uncles, many of whom went over to the Abbasid side.
 Whatever resistance the Tulunids could muster formed around another of Harun’s uncles, Shayban, who nonetheless surrendered the entire Tulunid domain back to direct Abbasid control in 905, without a fight.